JRavi2/Tab-Manager/README.md

 Clone the repository and then in Google Chome, goto `chrome://extensions`.
 Enable Developer Mode in the right top corner.
 Click on 'Load Upacked', navigate to the cloned repository and select any file from that folder.

 To use any newly released updates, run `git pull` in the terminal when in the extension directory and then goto `chrome://extensions` and reload the extension.

+## Improvements/Features to Add
+- Ability to take snapshots of your current tab setup and revert back to those snapshots when required
+- Improve UI Design